eiffel-community/eiffel-intelligence/wiki/artifact-published-event-aggregation.md

         "ProcessFunction":null
     }

+## Current aggregation
-Following aggregated object is extracted by using the identify rules:
+Following aggregated object is extracted by using the IdentifyRules:

       {
          "_id": "6acc3c87-75e0-4b6d-88f5-b1a5d4e62b43",